How to create a personal brand and online reputation

 - Install a content manager that is easy to use, flexible and scalable.
 The content manager is the software that allows you to create and manage your website without needing to know how to program.
 The most popular and recommended is WordPress, which offers thousands of templates and plugins to customize your website.

 - Design a structure that is simple, intuitive and functional.
 Structure is the way you organize the sections and pages of your website.
 You must design a structure that facilitates navigation and the user experience.
 The basic sections that your website should have are:

 - Home: It is the main page where you present your personal brand, capture the attention of your audience and generate interest in your services or products.

 - About me: It is the page where you tell who you are, what you do, how you can help your audience and why you are different.

-- Services or products: It is the page where you show what you offer with your personal brand, be it professional services, online courses, digital books, etc.
+- Services or products: It is the page where you show what you offer with your personal brand, whether professional services, online courses, digital books, etc.

-- Blog: It is the page where you share valuable content for your audience, be it articles, videos, podcasts, etc.
+- Blog: It is the page where you share valuable content for your audience, whether articles, videos, podcasts, etc.

-- Contact: It is the page where you provide the means for your audience to communicate with you, either by email, telephone, social networks, etc.
+- Contact: It is the page where you provide the means for your audience to communicate with you, whether by email, telephone, social networks, etc.

-By designing your website or personal blog, you will be able to have a professional, attractive and differentiating digital presence with your personal brand.
+By designing your website or personal blog, you can have a professional, attractive and differentiating digital presence with your personal brand.